rcphq/RepData_PeerAssessment1/PA1_template.md

 **3. Calculate and report the mean and median of the total number of steps taken per day**

-+ Calculating a Dataframe with a per-day mean/median
++ Calculating a Dataframe with a per-day mean/median (in case you want it)

 ```r
 steps_by_date_2 <- summarise(df_bydate, total_steps = sum(steps,na.rm=T), median=median(steps,na.rm=T),mean=mean(steps,na.rm=T))